 At the turn of the 1900s, the planet was home to around 1.6 billion people who suddenly made the decision to start banging like rabbits and spawned generations of offspring who’d go on to do the same.

-As a result of their procreational prowess, around 7.5 billion people now roam the world— a number that only continues to grow despite the best interests of the Earth.
+As a result of their procreational prowess, 8 billion people now roam the world— a number that only continues to grow despite the best interests of the Earth.

 If you’ve been paying attention over the past couple of decades, then you’re probably aware mankind hasn’t been doing itself many favors as far as the long-term survival of the species is concerned.